-This Super Page contains a growing list of our favorite Healthy Living books!
+This Healthy Living Books Reviews Page contains a growing list of our favorite Healthy Living and Healthy Thinking books!

-The Essential Guide to Prescription Drugs is an incredibly valuable research source that has been used for more than twenty-five years by readers interested in obtaining as much information as possible about the medicines they take.
+The Essential Guide to Prescription Drugs is an incredibly valuable research source.
+It has been used for more than twenty-five years by readers interested in obtaining as much information as possible about the medicines they take.
 This book is revised each year and provides a wealth of information that can help you control or lower your prescription and medical costs.

 For instance, White advocates allowing one-year-olds to play with ping pong balls.
-Safety experts may gasp, but White explains that young children will spend hours playing with the balls, they fit easily in their hands and while some kids may try to put the ball into their mouths they usually won’t be able to accomplish it.
+Safety experts may gasp, but White explains that young children will spend hours playing with the balls.
+Ping Pong balls fit easily in their hands and while some kids may try to put the ball into their mouths they usually won’t be able to accomplish it.
 If you have a child with a larger head, you may need to test this idea for safety.

 We would “read ahead” of our children’s development to be prepared for their next phase.

 The Hidden Link Between Adrenaline And Stress by Dr. Archibald Hart

 The Hidden Link Between Adrenaline And Stress is an eyeopening book.

 “I’m stressed,” has become the mantra of many of us as we work harder and try to cram more into our already overbooked days.
 Dr. Archibald Hart is Senior Professor of Psychology and Dean Emeritus of Fuller Seminary.
 He has made a lifelong study of the detrimental effects of stress on the human body.